 - If you are an POSTGRADUATE STUDENT please download the letter from link provided in the Right-Side panel of this page

-UKCISA have useful webpages about Tier 4 visa work entitlements and what kind of work you are allowed to do as a Tier 4 visa holder.
+UKCISA have useful webpages about Student Visa work entitlements and what kind of work you are allowed to do as a Student Visa holder.

 If you have a 'Short-term Study Visa' (formerly known as 'Student Visitor Visa'), then you are not allowed to work in the UK.

-If you have a Dependant visa you can usually work full-time; there are some restrictions (see 'Conditons of Stay' in the PBS Dependant Policy Guidance).
+If you have a Dependant visa you can usually work full-time; there are some restrictions (see 'Conditions of Stay' in the PBS Dependant Policy Guidance).

 Am I allowed to work in the UK after my studies?

-If you have a Tier 4 visa which limits you to 20 hours work per week during term-time, after you have completely finished* your course, you are entitled to work full-time until the end of your visa.
+If you have a Student Visa which limits you to 20 hours work per week during term-time, after you have completely finished* your course, you are entitled to work full-time until the end of your visa.